 |Armed Robbery (Class 2 Felon)||Up to 21 years in prison||Up to 28 years in prison||Up to 35 years in prison|

-It is clear that Arizona takes robbery charges very seriously, and any heightened robbery charges involve a minimum of prison sentence rather than the option of probation or fines.
+It is clear that Arizona takes robbery charges very seriously, and any heightened robbery charges involve a minimum of a prison sentence rather than the option of probation or fines.
+In these type of cases, a Phoenix violent crimes attorney can help you fight the charges if you have been falsely accused of a violent crime.